 Both Whiskey Myers and Morgan took the opportunity to shine a light on PTSD with heavy, thought-provoking, cinematic music videos.
 An intense conversation no doubt, but one that desperately needs to be had.
-The reality is, it really shouldn’t take a National Holiday to get us thinking about our veterans… how we can honor them and take care of them, both while they’re overseas, and when they come home.
+The reality is, it really shouldn’t take a National Holiday or an act of war to get us thinking about our veterans… how we can honor them and take care of them, both while they’re overseas, and when they come home.

 Whiskey Myers – “Bury My Bones”